Frequently asked questions

 (1) you are under 14 years of age, and your parents/legal guardians want access to your file, (2) risk of imminent danger, such as suicide, death, risk of running away, or serious bodily harm to an identifiable person or group, (3) suspected or known abuse or neglect of a child or older adult, (4) unsafe operation of a motor vehicle, (5) requests ordered by a court of law or (6) access is required by other personnel (e.g., administrative staff) to carry out their professional duties.
 Therapists must, as soon as the interest of their client so requires, receive supervision, consult another therapist, a member of another professional order, or another competent person.
 Disclosure of identifying information will be minimized, and your name will not be released without your consent.

 Kindly provide us with 24-hours’ notice if you need to cancel or reschedule your appointment to avoid being charged for the missed session.
 When you schedule a session, time has been set aside especially for you.
 If you need to cancel, please let us know at least 24 hours in advance so that the spot can be made available to others who may be waiting for an appointment.
-Failure to give a minimum of 24 hours notice of a cancellation, or non attendance of an appointment will incur a Cancellation Fee of $50.
+Failure to give a minimum of 24 hours notice of a cancellation, or non attendance of an appointment will incur a Cancellation Fee.

 Because the therapeutic process is different for every individual, the number of sessions you need will depend upon your own unique circumstances.
 Some people see changes in a small number of sessions, while others may take longer.
 The length of individual therapy depends on your needs, resources, motivation, and goals for therapy.
-Therapy can have ups and downs, and some sessions can feel more useful than others.
-The important thing is to feel like overall, you are moving in the right direction.